PJP24/PJP/Orchestrator_monolith/README.md

 Use the Makefile to install project dependencies: make install

-4. Generate gRPC Files
-Generate the necessary gRPC files using the Makefile: make grpc
+4. Start Colima
+Run 'colima start' in terminal, or install it first

-5. Start Docker Containers
+5. Start Docker containers
-Start the required Docker containers: make docker_start

-6. (Optional) Stop Docker Containers
-If you need to stop the Docker containers, you can use the following command: make docker_stop

-7. Test the endpoint in any client with a post request to http://localhost:5001/orchestrate in a json format {
-  "user_id": "1 to 10"
-}
+In terminal run 'make start' to start the app

+6. Run 'make stop' to stop the containers

 Notes
 - Ensure Docker is running on your machine before executing the make docker_start command.
 - This setup assumes you have make installed on your system.
 If not, install it via your package manager.
+- Run make test to run pytest, if you encounter any issues most likely it's due to the PYTHONPATH import.
+To fix run:
+'export PYTHONPATH=$PYTHONPATH:$(pwd)' in current terminal window, then try again.

 ---